Paul P. Mealing

 I’m currently reading Roger Penrose’s latest book, Cycles of Time (to be the subject of a future post) and he readily acknowledges his personal prejudices in outlining his iconoclastic theory for the origins of our universe.
 The point I’m making, and its relevance to this post, is that I too have prejudices that shape my views on this topic.

 In the last decade or 2 there has been a strong and popular resurgence in Jane Austen’s novels (through film and TV), which indicates they have strong universal themes.
 Jane Austen suffered from the prejudices of her day when women were not supposed to earn money, and the class structure, in which she lived, precluded intelligent women, like herself, from attaining fulfilling lives.
 Everything was dependent on them marrying the right bloke, or more clinically, marrying into the right family.
 I have to say that I’ve seen examples of that narrow-minded thinking even in my own lifetime.
-Austen had her novels published through a male intermediary and on her grave there is no mention that she was an author because it was considered a slight for a woman to admit she had a profession.
+Austen had her novels published through a male intermediary and on her grave there is no mention that she was an author because it was considered a sleight for a woman to admit she had a profession.

 But the theme of every Austen novel that I’ve seen (I haven’t read any of them) is that the woman finds the right bloke despite the obstacles that her society puts in her way.
 And the right bloke is the one who demonstrates that he’s a genuine friend and not someone who is playing the social game according to the rules of their society.
 Austen was an iconoclast in her own right, and the fact that her stories still ring true today, indicates that she was revealing a universal truth.